JoeanAmier/TikTokDownloader/README_EN.md

 <li>Users must not use this tool to engage in any activities that infringe intellectual property rights, including but not limited to downloading or distributing copyright-protected content without authorization.
 The developers do not participate in, support, or endorse any unauthorized acquisition or distribution of illegal content.</li>
 <li>This project assumes no responsibility for the compliance of any data processing activities (including collection, storage, and transmission) conducted by users.
 Users must comply with relevant laws and regulations and ensure that their processing activities are lawful and proper.
 Legal liabilities resulting from non-compliant operations shall be borne by the user.</li>
 <li>Under no circumstances may users associate the author, contributors, or other related parties of this project with their usage of the project, nor may they hold these parties responsible for any loss or damage arising from such usage.</li>
-<li>The author of this project will not provide a paid version of the TikTokDownloader project, nor will they offer any commercial services related to the TikTokDownloader project.</li>
+<li>The author of this project will not provide a paid version of the DouK-Downloader project, nor will they offer any commercial services related to the DouK-Downloader project.</li>
 <li>Any secondary development, modification, or compilation based on this project is unrelated to the original author.
 The original author assumes no liability for any consequences resulting from such secondary development.
 Users bear full responsibility for all outcomes arising from such modifications.</li>
 <li>This project grants no patent licenses; if the use of this project leads to patent disputes or infringement, the user bears all associated risks and responsibilities.
 Without written authorization from the author or rights holder, users may not use this project for any commercial promotion, marketing, or re-licensing.</li>
 <li>The author reserves the right to terminate service to any user who violates this disclaimer at any time and may require them to destroy all obtained code and derivative works.</li>